microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getm365appplatformusercounts.md

 ---
 title: "reportRoot: getM365AppPlatformUserCounts"
-description: "Enables you to understand the trend of active users across all apps for each platform – Windows, Mac, Web, and Mobile in your organization."
+description: "Get a report that provides the trend of active users across all apps for each platform – Windows, Mac, web, and mobile - in your organization."
 localization_priority: Normal
 ms.prod: "reports"
 author: "pranoychaudhuri"